 If you try these strawberries and cream shortbread cookies, let me know!
 Leave a comment in the comment area below and be sure to snap a photo and tag it #littlevintagebaking on Instagram.
 I love seeing your Little Vintage Baking creations!

 For another delicious and fruity dessert, check out my recipe for Raspberry Swirl Cheesecake Brownies!

 For the strawberry shortbread cookies:

 - 2 1/4 cup (306g) all purpose flour

 - 1/4 tsp fine sea salt

-5. Bake crust for 22-25 minutes or until the edges start to turn a golden brown.
+- Once the cookies are properly chilled, bake for 20-25 minutes or until the edges of the cookies start to turn a light golden brown.

 - Let cool completely on the cookie sheets or on a cooling rack.

 - Place the white chocolate into a microwave safe bowl.